Please note This is an Australian website

 Back to Vines and Shrubs

-Long-rooted white radishes grow almost anywhere, and I pop the seeds in any small space which gets some sun during the day.
+Long-rooted white radishes grow almost anywhere, so pop the seeds in any small space which gets some sun during the day.
 Best as a cool weather crop.
 The tops can be used as greens.
-Small roots I use in salad, while the large ones can be used in stir-fry or soups.
+Use small roots in salad, while the large ones can be used in stir-fry or soups.
 They can also be grated and marinated as a relish, or pickled

 Much easier to grow and less demanding than onions.

 Plant the bulblets in late summer, and harvest the crop when the foliage dies down.
 Dry and store like garlic.
-Though I often 'bandicoot' just one or two bulbs from each plant earlier in the season.
+Though you can 'bandicoot' just one or two bulbs from each plant earlier in the season.

 Onions which have started to sprout, or which have mildewed, can be planted - leave the necks above the soil - and will soon reward you with a crop of green leaves, which can be snipped for many weeks, and used in salads, sandwiches and stir-frys.